 James Brackett, justice of the peace, visited Chadwick and recorded the dying man’s final statements.
-He had recognized two of the “Indians” who had attacked him.
-They were Jabez Meigs and Elijah Barton.
+He had recognized two of the “Indians” who had attacked him: Jabez Meigs and Elijah Barton.
 Choate recognized David Lynn as the man who had silenced him and ordered the men to “fire low.”
 Soon four others were rounded up as also participating in the attack: Prince Cain, Nathaniel Lynn, Ansel Meigs and Adam Pitts.

 Elijah Barton spent one night hiding under a friend’s floorboards, but eventually all seven were rounded up and questioned.
 They confessed: “I was present to my very great shame,” Barton would say.

 The seven men were taken to Augusta to await trial.
 Meanwhile, their friends began to agitate.
 They gathered up a force of men to storm the jail at Augusta and release the defendants.

 The Massachusetts Land Office, meanwhile, grew concerned over reports of the insurrection.
 They undoubtedly remembered Shays’ Rebellion 21 years earlier, when 4,000 unhappy landowners staged an armed rebellion in western Massachusetts.

 Massachusetts Gov. Christopher Gore detached a militia unit of several hundred men to keep the peace and prop up the government in Kennebec County while the trial proceeded.
 After repelling one attempt to attack the jail, an uneasy peace settled over Augusta as the trial grew near.